Crotalaria rotundifolia

 Crotalaria rotundifolia is a flowering plant in the genus Crotalaria.
+Common names for the species include rabbitbells.
 It is a perennial dicot with yellow flowers that grows in the Southeastern United States.
-It is part of the pea family (Fabaceae).
+It is part of the pea family (Fabaceae), and is a nitrogen-fixing legume.
 The flower arrangement is raceme and the leaf type is simple.
 They die back in freezing temperatures.

-Common names for the species include rabbitbells.
+This species is commonly found in longleaf pine savannas.
+It has also been observed growing in habitats such as slash pine flatwoods, sandhill communities, and in scrub environments.